The 10 Snobbiest Cities In America For 2023

 • Farmers markets per capita (Higher is snobbier)

-Finally, we averaged together the ranks of all the individual scores into a giant “Snobby Index” and the city with the lowest index — Cambridge, MA — ranked as the “Snobbiest City In America”.
-You can download the data here.
+Finally, we averaged together the ranks of all the individual scores into a giant “Snobby Index” and the city with the lowest index — Cambridge, MA — ranked as the “Snobbiest City In America.”
+We updated this article for 2024.
+This is our tenth time ranking the snobbiest cities in the US.
+This article is an opinion based on facts and meant as infotainment — don’t freak out.

 Summing Up The Not So Humble Pie